Assistance programs Lee County Alabama.

 If you are facing a short term crisis, and need emergency help, the Auburn Salvation Army (phone number (334) 826-0073) provides emergency assistance.
 This agency offers emergency assistance, including clothes, food, utility help, and medical bill help, to the less fortunate of Lee County who are facing a hardship or a dire circumstance.
 Financial assistance is provided to individuals according to need, without discrimination to the person on their circumstances.
+There are also free back to school supplies, Adopt a Family for Chrismtas toys and meals and other seasonal support.
 Read more Salvation Army programs in Alabama.

-Salvation Army centers are also in Opelika Alabama.
+Salvation Army centers are also in Opelika Alabama and throughout the county.
 This offers many of the same resources as the site above.
 Another focus is on providing case management, employment assistance, and help for seniors.
 The center wants to help people overcome poverty.
 A number of other social services are offered as well to the working poor.
 Click Lee County Salvation Army resources.

 Area Agency on Aging of Lee County – Provides assistance programs and services to seniors and persons 60 and older.
 Some of what is offered includes food and home delivered meals.
 Free or low cost legal aid is offered, as well as Medicaid Waivers.
 Other assistance includes outreach, health insurance counseling, and prescription drug assistance.
 2207 Gateway Drive, Opelika, AL 36801, call (334) 749-5264.
 Click here for more details on senior assistance programs.